 \section{Introduction}

-\IEEEPARstart{I}{ntelligent} transportation systems (ITS) that embed vehicles, roads, traffic lights, message signs, along with microchips and sensors are bringing significant improvements in transportation system performance, including reduced congestion, increased safety and traveler convenience \cite{dimitrakopoulos2010intelligent}.
-Intelligent vehicles that aim to improve traffic safety, transport efficiency and driving comfort are playing a major role in ITS, among which the longitudinal vehicle dynamics control is an important aspect.
+Intelligent transportation systems (ITS) that embed vehicles, roads, traffic lights, message signs, along with microchips and sensors are bringing significant improvements in transportation system performance, including reduced congestion, increased safety and traveler convenience \cite{dimitrakopoulos2010intelligent}.
+Intelligent vehicles that aim to improve traffic safety, transport efficiency and driving comfort are playing a major role in the ITS, among which the longitudinal vehicle dynamics control is an important aspect.
 Traction control system (TCS) and anti-lock braking system (ABS) are representative technologies for longitudinal vehicle dynamic control systems \cite{ivanov2014survey}.
-Specifically, ABS is primarily designed to prevent excessive or insufficient wheel slip to keep vehicle steerable and stable during intense braking events, which contributes to high brake performance and road safety \cite{savaresi2010active, aly2011antilock,reif2014brakes}, while TCS primarily regulates wheel slip to reduce or eliminate excessive slipping or sliding during vehicle acceleration, which results in better drivability, safety and traction performance in adverse weather or traffic conditions \cite{borrelli2006mpc,de1999dynamic,colli2006single,reichensdorfer2018stability,yin2009novel}.
-Both TCS and ABS are complicated by nonlinearities, uncertainties and parameter variations, which are induced by variations in the disc-pad friction coefficient \cite{han2017accurate}, nonlinear relation between brake torque and pressure \cite{han2017accurate}, nonlinear wheel-slip characteristics \cite{de1999dynamic}, among many others.
-To regulate slip in these challenging scenarios, various model-based control schemes have been proposed, e.g., proportional-integral-derivative control in combination with sliding mode observer \cite{magallan2010maximization}, fuzzy control \cite{khatun2003application}, model predictive control \cite{borrelli2006mpc}, sliding mode control \cite{han2017development}, $H_{\infty}$ control \cite{de2017comparison} and the comparisons therein for an excellent overview.
+Specifically, the ABS is primarily designed to prevent excessive or insufficient wheel slip to keep vehicle steerable and stable during intense braking events, which contributes to high brake performance and road safety \cite{savaresi2010active, aly2011antilock,reif2014brakes}, while the TCS primarily regulates wheel slip to reduce or eliminate excessive slipping or sliding during vehicle acceleration, which results in better drivability, safety and traction performance in adverse weather or traffic conditions \cite{borrelli2006mpc,de1999dynamic,colli2006single,reichensdorfer2018stability,yin2009novel}.
+Both TCS and ABS are complicated by nonlinearities, uncertainties and parameter variations, which are induced by variations in the disc pad friction coefficient \cite{han2017accurate}, nonlinear relation between brake torque and pressure \cite{han2017accurate}, nonlinear wheel-slip characteristics \cite{de1999dynamic}, among many others.
+To regulate slip in these challenging scenarios, various model-based control schemes have been proposed, e.g., proportional-integral-derivative control in combination with sliding mode observer \cite{magallan2010maximization}, fuzzy control \cite{khatun2003application}, model predictive control \cite{borrelli2006mpc}, sliding mode control \cite{han2017development}, $H_{\infty}$ control \cite{de2017comparison}.